ogecko/alpaca-benro-polaris/docs/betatest.md

 * Matt17463 (Matthew McDaniel) -  I'd love to help with your Benro driver project.
 * Cynical Sarge (Andrew Sargent) - I would like to participate in the Beta testing of the Polaris driver.

-## Potential Beta Testers
-* Charles Thomas (PCCGG) - Glad to be a beta tester.
-(Messenger DM 1/9)
-* Vasilis Triantafyllou (PCCGG) - Count me in!
-Could also help with beta testing (Messenger DM 2/9)
-* Craig Bobchin (PCCGG) - I am willing to help beta test.
-I have a Pentax K-1 as my main camera.
-* Steve Everitt (PCCGG) - I also shoot with Pentax cameras and am happy to assist with any beta testing.
-I live in Lanzarote so get a lot more opportunity than most.
-* @PdTCH (Youtube)  - will sing up for the kickstarter and let u know for betatesting (Messaged on YT 15/9)

-## Potential Followup
-* Ian Morgan - Pentax
-* Pratik Patel - SW Development (Messenger DM 1/9)
-* Florian Fortin - Nina user, Travel (Messenger DM 1/9)

 # Beta Test Results Summary

 # jdm5001 (DM)